za3k/short-programs/README.md

 ---
 Make a small clock at the bottom of the screen

+ebooks-sync
+---
+Sync books to a FAT filesystem, making sure to rewrite names to be valid for FAT/NTFS.

+Example:

+    SYNC_DIR="/media/sd" BOOKS_DIR="/home/zachary/books" ebooks-sync

 etherpad
 ---
 Create, update, fetch, or delete text files on etherpad.za3k.com (or any other etherpad-lite instance).